-It’s amazing how many clients I see who are scared to take the next step in case they don’t do it right.
-Because its not going to be perfect.
-For many, it can be immobilizing, this misconception that they must be the best.
+Motivation often seems so fleeting.
+It’s amazing how many clients I see who are scared to take the first step in case they don’t do it right.
+Because it's not going to be perfect.
+For many, it can be immobilising, this misconception that they must be the best.

 If you were to read the biographies of people who are perceived to be perfect, who SEEMED to have their life in order, I’d be willing to wager there were times in their lives that they were anything but.
 There’d have been times where it would have been so easy to quit.
 And nobody would have questioned it.
 Instead, they kept going, kept making mistakes and kept progressing towards their goals.